angular-university/reactive-patterns-course/README.md

 If you edit a Typescript file and refresh the browser, the changes will be applied.

 # Firebase data for later in the course
 In one of the sections of the course, we will be using a Firebase database.
-If you would like the data to create your own instance, its available [here](https://github.com/angular-university/angular-firebase-app/blob/master/db-data.ts) online.
+If you would like the data to create your own instance, you can find it [here](https://github.com/angular-university/angular-firebase-app/blob/master/db-data.ts).

+This is completely optional, as the course will use a connection to an existing Firebase database, and everything will work out of the box.

 # Which Course are You Looking For ?